 Related Reading: 10 Ways To Convince Your Parents For An Inter-Caste Marriage

-This kind of matrimonial union takes place when two people belonging to different castes fall in love with each other and decide to get married.
-They break the barriers of the caste system and come together to show the world that love knows no bounds.
+This kind of matrimonial union takes place when two people from different castes fall in love with each other and decide to get married.
 According to the Indian Human Development Survey, only 5% of marriages in India are inter-caste marriages.
-This shows that inter-caste marriages in India are still challenged and highly stigmatised even in the 21st century.
+This shows that inter-caste marriages in India are still challenged and highly stigmatized even in the 21st century.

 Why are inter-caste marriages not accepted?

-Despite the claims, we make that we are modern and things such as caste, religion, economic status etc. do not bother us, deep down in our hearts we know that these things can never really be ignored.
-This is more so when it comes to marriages.
-Inter-caste marriages are not accepted in Indian society because of the following reasons:
+Despite the claims, we make that we are modern and things such as caste, religion, economic status, etc., do not bother us, deep down we know that these things can never really be ignored.
+More so when it comes to the sacred institution of marriage.
+Inter-caste marriages are not easily accepted in Indian society because of the following reasons:

-- Honour killing is a rampant phenomenon in Indian states like Rajasthan, Uttar Pradesh, Haryana, etc., (https://www.oneindia.com/feature/in-pics-unknown-facts-about-inter-caste-marriages-in-india/articlecontent-pf4356-1311186.html) which discourages couples belonging to different castes from getting married
+- Honour killing is a rampant phenomenon in Indian states like Rajasthan, Uttar Pradesh and Haryana which discourages couples belonging to different castes from getting married